Cuba confirms death of man at antigovernment protests | DW | 14.07.2021

 Hundreds of supporters of the government took to the streets while hundreds more protested against ongoing food shortages

-One man died and several others were injured during recent antigovernment protests in Havana, the Cuban Interior Ministry said Tuesday.
+One man died and several others were injured during recent antigovernment protests , the Cuban Interior Ministry said Tuesday.

 The interior ministry said it "mourns the death" of a 36-year-old named as Diubis Laurencio Tejeda.